Interstate 675 (Michigan): Route description

 Splitting from I-75/US 23 on the eastern side of Saginaw, I-675 turns west toward downtown.
 The freeway runs between residential neighborhoods and has an interchange with Veterans Memorial Parkway.
 West of that interchange, it crosses a line of the Huron and Eastern Railway.
 From there, it runs on the northern edge of downtown near the Dow Event Center, spanning the Saginaw River on the Henry G. Marsh Bridge.
 On the west side of the river, the trunkline meets an interchange with M-58.
 From there it turns northward, crossing a line of the Mid-Michigan Railroad.
 I-675 continues northward, passing to the east of the Aleda E. Lutz VA Medical Center and through more residential neighborhoods in Saginaw Township North.
 After the interchange with Tittabawassee Road, which provides access to the Fashion Square Mall, I-675 turns northeasterly to connect back to I-75/US 23 north of the Zilwaukee Bridge.
 The entire length of the freeway has four lanes (two in each direction).

 Like other state highways in Michigan, I-675 is maintained by the Michigan Department of Transportation (MDOT).
 In 2015, the department's traffic surveys showed that on average, 31,300 vehicles used the freeway daily across the river and 9,400 vehicles did so each day north of Tittabawassee Road, the highest and lowest counts along the trunkline, respectively.
-As an Interstate Highway, all of I-675 is listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.
+As an Interstate Highway, all of I-675 is listed on the National Highway System.